"Networking” is more than just a 21st century buzzword.

 Harnessing the skill of networking gives you the ability to communicate more effectively.
 Having the ability to connect with like-minded people, can be highly advantageous when it comes to the interview process.

 The secret to career advancement and job growth hides within the power of networking.
-According to a LinkedIn survey, approximately 85% of jobs being filled through networking.
+According to a LinkedIn survey, at least 80% of all jobs being filled through network connections.
 If you have already established a relationship with the interviewer, you will feel more comfortable during the hiring process.
 You are more likely to have a successful job interview if you enter the room with confidence.

 A substantial portion of job vacancies are filled through networking channels rather than traditional job advertisements.
 The job market has always been competitive, but it is especially difficult for many industry professionals to find suitable work in today’s economy.
 Relying on newspaper clippings or your next-door neighbour to provide you with your next job opportunity is no longer a reality.
 Using online platforms to build your network is a truly modern way to find the perfect workplace for you to thrive.